Bennetts Hill: History

 Bennetts Hill was created as part of the 19th-century Inge estate development.
 11 Bennetts Hill (now demolished) was the birthplace of the artist Edward Burne-Jones in 1833, a fact commemorated by a Birmingham Civic Society blue plaque on the site.

 The neighbouring house, 10 Bennetts Hill, was occupied by David Barnett and Samuel Neustadt, both Jewish jewellery merchants.
 As a child Edward Burne-Jones played with their children, shared entertainments, and even took part in Jewish festivals.
 For the Purim festival, he arrived early and wore disguises as the other children did.

 John Pemberton, who developed the Priory Estate (including Old Square) in the early 18th century, also lived on Bennetts Hill.

+Before the street was built, the site of its junction with New Street was occupied by Birmingham's first post office.

 Architecture

 Bennetts Hill has buildings in a mix of architectural styes, many of which were constructed in the 20th century, although some 19th-century structures remain.
 The crossroads with Waterloo Street has fine Victorian and Edwardian buildings on each corner, a "unique survival" in Birmingham.